About five in every hundred children stammer for a time while learning to talk.

 - Listen carefully to the child or young person: concentrate on what they're saying, not how they're saying it.

 - Show the child or young person you are listening: turn to face them and make natural eye contact.
 Try not to look away from the child or young person if they're having difficulty talking.

 - Give positive encouragement or praise to the child or young person (not necessarily just about their speech): this can help build confidence.
 Praise them for the things that they have done well, eg good listening, taking a turn, helpful with tidying, etc.

 - For some, answering the register can be difficult: consider providing alternative ways to answer the register if needed (eg raising your hand).

 - Raise awareness amongst all staff about supporting a child’s fluency: this includes cover/supply teachers, assistants, etc. .

 If you have concerns about a child’s or young person’s speech or fluency, it is important to get advice from your local Speech and Language Therapy team.
-Take a look at our advice information on stammering.
+Please also take a look at our advice on stammering.